EU leaders try to solve political fight blocking big budget

 The dispute risks delaying the rollout of funds that are urgently needed to weather the economic impact of a new wave of coronavirus infections that risks pushing the region into another recession.

 “It is in the interest of everyone that we move quickly on this.
-People’s jobs depend on this,” EU commission vice-president Frans Timmermans said.
+People’s jobs depend on this,” European Commission Vice President Frans Timmermans said.
 “Our economic recovery depends on this.
 All that is being asked of member states is to respect the treaties they have signed and ratified.
 That’s it.”

 Poland and Hungary say they vetoed the budget for 2021-2027 and the massive aid plan because they think the “rule-of-law” mechanism will be used as an ideological weapon to punish them.